MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/Lab 04 Configure and integrate a Log Analytics agent and workspace in Defender for Cloud.md

 7. From the Configuration options pane, click **Edit configuration.**

-8. In the Auto-provisioning configuration template complete the following:
+8. In the Auto-provisioning configuration template complete the following actions:

    	- Under Workspace selection, click **Custom workspace.**
    	- Click the dropdown menu and select your previously created workspace.